 Farmers markets are a great way to buy fresh, local produce without plastic, as long as you remember to bring your own bags.
 Normally, the fruits and vegetables at farmers markets don’t even have those little plastic stickers on them.
 And for small fruits like berries and cherry tomatoes, use your own container or bag and hand the vendor’s plastic container back to reuse.
 Read more about farmers markets going plastic-free.

-We have some great bulk food stores here in the Bay Area (Rainbow, Berkeley Bowl, Whole Foods, for example) and I can get almost all dry foods as well as some personal care products from the bulk bins.
-These foods include rice and other grains, pasta, beans (learning to cook dried beans is an important part of plastic-free living), seeds, nuts, all kinds of flour, baking soda and other dry baking ingredients, cereal and granola, pretzels and chips, some candy, tofu, oils, nut butters, olives, herbs, tea & coffee, and more things than I can think of right now.
+Look for stores in your area that sell foods from bulk bins and allow you to use your own bags or containers.
+In the SF Bay Area, for example, stores include Rainbow Grocery, Berkeley Bowl, and Whole Foods.)
+When I lived there, I could get almost all dry foods as well as some personal care products from the bulk bins.
+These foods included rice and other grains, pasta, beans (learning to cook dried beans is an important part of plastic-free living), seeds, nuts, all kinds of flour, baking soda and other dry baking ingredients, cereal and granola, pretzels and chips, some candy, tofu, oils, nut butters, olives, herbs, tea & coffee, and more things than I can think of right now.

 The key is bringing my own reusable bags and containers with me to the store.
 You can carry the same kind of cotton bags for bulk purchases as for produce (see above.)
 Glass jars and other containers work great as well.
 Why shop from bulk bins and take new plastic bags?